ibm-cloud-architecture/refarch-eda-item-inventory/README.md

 INFO.. - Message delivered to items [0]
 ```

-* After these two records published we can validate the Event Streams console:
+* After these two records are published, we can validate the Event Streams console:
   * The consumer groups has 3 active members as there are three Kafka stream tasks running.
   * One of the task has processed the partition 1 where e2 records were sent.
   * The inventory topic has 2 records published.